PMI Nutrition Dog Food receives the Advisor’s lowest rating of 1 star.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the soybean meal in this recipe and the corn gluten meal in others, this looks like the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal, this looks like the profile of a kibble containing a modest amount of meat.

-PMI Nutrition is a plant-based kibble using a modest amount of meat and bone or chicken by-product meals as its main sources of animal protein, thus earning the brand 1 star.
+PMI Nutrition is a plant-based dry dog food using a modest amount of chicken by-product and meat-and-bone meals as its main sources of animal protein, thus earning the brand 1 star.